lw8192/Red-Team-Dev/Assembly/README.md

 Low level programming language.
 Converted into executable machine code by an assembler.
 Represents instructions in symbolic code.
 Main syntaxes: AT&T syntax and Intel syntax.
 AT&T (% and $ before everything).
 Addressing:
 Older Intel x86 processors use a 32-bit addressing scheme, while newer ones use a 64-bit one.
 64-bit processors can run in 32-bit compatibility mode, which allows them to run 32-bit code quickly.
+x32 vs x64: differences in how variable sare passed to a function.
+In x32 systems parameters are pushed to the stack before the function is called. x64 - the first 6 parameters are stored in RDI, RSI, RDX, RCX, R8 and R9 registers.
 Shellcode: hex representation of machine code bytes.
 Can be translated back to Assembly or loaded directly into memory as binary instructions to be executed.

 # Common 32-Bit Registers and Uses